A/AS Level Results 2021

-When we look the results for the whole year group, which includes a very wide range of ability, 69% of the year achieved 5 or more GCSE grades at A*-C in line with all-ability schools in Northern Ireland.
+- When we look at the results for the whole year group, which includes a wide range of ability, 97% of the year achieved 5 or more GCSE grades at A*-C and 84% 5 or more grades at A*-C including English and Maths.

 Top performers in each of our Pathways included:

 In the Dennett Pathway, which contains the traditional Grammar subjects, the top performing girl was Emma Craig with 9A* grades and an A grade and the top performing boy was Patrick Walker with 7A* grades and 3A grades.
 Other top achievers included; Joanna McCombe 6A* grades and 4A grades, Emma Wallace 5A* grades and 5A grades, Katie Gamble and Lauren Mealiff 3A* grades and 7A grades, Lucy Aiken and Aaron Russell 3A* grades, 6A grades and B grade.